Musical Instruments

 CARL ZIMMERMANN’S LIFE DREAM.

-An Ingenious Musical Instrument Which he has Completed at 70 Years of Age.
+An Ingenious Musical Instrument Which he has Completed

 PHILADELPHIA, Feb.
 28. — Even if Carl Zimmermann had not invented a new system of musical notation, a private view of his autoharp would have been of special interest from the fact that it represents the result of a life labor of seventy years and the embodiment of a dream.
 Since he was born at Morgonroth in Saxony, in 1816, it has been the aim of Zimmermann’s life to produce a single instrument combining the range and volume of the piano with the sweetness of the harp.
 In the autoharp, which is not for sale and of which there are only two in existence, he professes to have accomplished this design, and more. … A private view of the autoharp was had at the depot of John Albert, on Ninth Street, near Samsom, in this city.
 Albert has long been a friend of Zimmermann.
 The only autoharp in existence besides that seen here has been shipped to the World’s Fair at New Orleans.
-It is a chromatic stringed instrument, in general appearance more like the zither than any other, The models made are about twenty inches long by eighteen wide.
+It is a chromatic stringed instrument, in general appearance more like the zither than any other.
+The models made are about twenty inches long by eighteen wide.
 The autoharp has the same system of stringing as the harp.
 It is played, however, by pressing on a series of knobs which produce a series of chords in every key.

-It is not at all clear how literally this can be read.
+It is not clear how literally this can be read.
 There are a few puzzling details of no particular consequence, such as an innocuous error in the indication of Zimmermann’s birth year as 1816.
 (The record of his baptism states: “Carl Friedrich August Zimmermann … born the 14th Febr 1817 and baptized the 23rd Febr.”)
 The article goes on to claim with overt hyperbole that he began mulling over the autoharp shortly after seeing the light of day, made its “first designs” at the age of eleven, finally to “abandon them in despair” in his mid-teens.

+The shipment of one of the exhibition instruments to the 1884 New Orleans World’s Fair meshes with information provided by Becky Blackley in The Autoharp Book, published in 1983.
 The full name of the event was “The World’s Industrial and Cotton Centennial Exposition” and took place from 16 December 1884 to 31 May 1885.
-Blackley illustrates the “Certificate of First Degree of Merit” issued to Zimmermann on its penultimate day for the autoharp he displayed there.
-The entry in the Official Catalog of the exhibition is otherwise as terse and erroneously unhelpful as could possibly be: “Zimmermann, C. F., Philadelphia, Pa.
-Alkor Harp.”
+Blackley shows the “Certificate of First Degree of Merit” issued to Zimmermann on its penultimate day, for the autoharp he displayed there.

 Photo: ©Rick Meyers